uanet-exception/fedigroup.py/README.md

    `tootgroup.py` using this name.
 If you don't specify any group name, the handle "default" is created and used automatically

-5. Test the funcionality by sending direct messages and "!@mentions" to your group while running `tootgroup.py` manually.
+5. Test the funcionality by sending direct messages and "@mentions" to your group while running `tootgroup.py` manually.
 See if things work as expected.
    The script will print an according message after each successful run.
    If everything works, run the script periodically via cron and enjoy